clemenscodes/nx-plugins/packages/nx-cmake/README.md

 Optionally an opinionated set of formatting and linting rules can be generated to be used by `clang-format` and `clang-tidy`.

 The `nx.json` file in the root of the workspace will be automatically updated for optimal caching behaviors, target pipelines and plugin initialisation.

+After initializing the plugin, the generators for creating a binary can be used.

+If not configured otherwise via `nx.json`, by default binaries (applications) will be placed  in `bin` and libraries will be placed in `libs`.

+When a library was created, it can be included from any other library or binary using `#include </dirNameOfLibrary/pathInLibrary/fileNameOfLibrary.h>`.

 ### Project Inference